the-technat/WALL-E/docs/arch.md

 If you want to know more about the order and the hooks for the initramfs I highly recommend reading [this page](https://wiki.archlinux.org/index.php/Mkinitcpio) from the arch linux wiki.

-If we change this we need to regenerate the initramfs:
+If we change something in this file, we need to regenerate the initramfs:

 ```
 mkinitcpio -p linux
-# mkinitcpio -p linux-lts
+mkinitcpio -p linux-lts # if you have an LTS kernel
 ```

 ## root password